textpattern/textpattern.github.io/tags/category.md

 : **Default:** `0`.

 `name="category name"`
 : Display specific category.
-Note the category name is specified in lowercase regardless of how you typed its title in the [Categories administration panel](https://docs.textpattern.io/administration/categories-panel).
+Note the category name is specified in lowercase regardless of how you typed its title in the [Categories panel](https://docs.textpattern.io/administration/categories-panel).
 Also note that if you had called your category `My Category Name` it becomes `my-category-name` when used in tags.
 : **Default:** unset (use current category).

 `section="section name"`